-Affected Rights Holder: Persons and groups, including Indigenous Peoples, traditional to the effects of the activities of a Management Unit.
-Examples include but are not restricted to (for example in the case of downstream landowners), persons, groups of persons or entities located in the neighborhood of the Management Unit.
+Affected stakeholder: Any person, group of persons or entity that is or is likely to be subject to the effects of the activities of a Management Unit.
+Examples include but are not restricted to (for example in the case of downstream landowners), persons, groups of persons or entities located in the neighbourhood of the Management Unit.
 The following are examples of affected stakeholders: